-The ACF office will be closed to visitors, however, staff will be able to assist donors and grant partners remotely during regular business hours, Monday through Friday, 9 am to 5 pm.
+Please be aware, the ACF office is closed to visitors, however, our staff is able to assist donors and grant partners remotely during regular business hours, Monday through Friday, 9 am to 5 pm.
 Although our office is closed, we remain hard at work – in partnership with you – to meet critical needs across Central Texas and beyond.

 From all of us at ACF, thank you for your unwavering commitment to our community.
 Please stay safe and healthy.

 OUR PHILANTHROPIC RESPONSE

 Created in partnership with United Way for Greater Austin to support communities experiencing economic and health-related hardships caused by COVID-19.DONATE